grompe/BTWTweak/patcher/readme.txt

   writeDebugTextures=1

 - Now it is possible to rename chests, furnaces, dispensers, brewing stands with Shift+right-clicking them with a name tag.
+Also it is possible to edit sign posts by right-clicking them with Ink and Quill.

 - Fixed configurable Hardcore Spawn radius so that increasing it will push populated villages and similar structures away accordingly.
 Decreasing it,